The Flintstone Kids

 The Flintstone Kids is an American animated television series produced by Hanna-Barbera.
 It is an alternative incarnation of the studio's original animated series The Flintstones.
 The series depicts juvenile versions of the main characters from the original show.
 It aired from September 13, 1986, to November 14, 1987, on ABC.
-Unlike the previous shows, this was the first Flintstone series not to have a laugh track.
+It was the first Flintstones series not to have a laugh track.

 Overview

 The program follows the adventures of Fred Flintstone, Barney Rubble, Wilma Slaghoople, Betty McBricker and Dino as tweens.
-They share their preadolescence with their friends Nate Slate, Philo Quartz and Dreamchip Gemstone.
-They also deal with their bully Rocky Ratrock and his group, consisting of Tommy, Flab Slab, Janet Granite and Rocky's dog Stalagbite.
+They share their preadolescence with their friends Nate Slate (Fred's future boss) and Philo Quartz, as well as the very pretty, popular girl Dreamchip Gemstone, who, much to Wilma's dismay, has a big crush on Fred.
+They also deal with their bully Rocky Ratrock and his Badrotten Bunch consisting of Tarpit Tommy, Flab Slab, Janet Granite, and Rocky's dogasaurus Stalagbite.